Veganism- A Dirty Word?

 Before I begin, I would like to clarify my position in this discussion.
 Being first generation Australian on one side of my family, and second generation on the other; a lot of my upbringing has been centred around my Italian heritage.
 With such a culture, comes a lot of traditions; many centred around food and the importance of food bringing family together.
 Such traditions include salami making and making various other cured meats.
 The reason I bring my family background into this, is to bring light of the dilemma I have had for many years when struggling to make the switch.
 I often saw my family's cultural practises as a road block to further pursuing these choices; it was almost as if it was an excuse.
 My cousin, on the other hand, has had a very similar upbringing, yet has been vegetarian for over ten years.
 I think with these two contrasting experiences, it's so important to note and acknowledge that we all experience life differently through various perspectives and values, and because of this we mustn't be too hard on ourselves.

 But what I now want to address within this piece, is how we can shift these perspectives and values through more conscious consumerism and broader ethical and sustainable awareness.
-Because, as I always say- when you know better you can do better.
+Because, as Maya Angelou once said, when we know better, we can do better.

 If you speak to any of my friends, there is now an ongoing joke about 'what is Georgia today?..... is she vegetarian?, vegan?, or eating meat?'; this has been going on for many years, and the frustrating and embarrassing cycle only continues.
 I've always wanted to make the switch for various reasons, but I have found too often than not, that my temptations and lack of self control get the better of me.